ncsa/Delta_doc/docs/source/user_guide/software.rst

             :alt: Jupyter screenshot
             :width: 700

-   .. tab:: How to Run Jupyter on a GPU Node (in an NGC Container)
+   .. tab:: How to Run Jupyter on a Compute Node, in an NGC Container

-      Follow these steps to run Jupyter on a GPU compute node, in an NGC container:
+      Follow these steps to run Jupyter on a compute node, in an NGC container:

       #.
 On your local machine/laptop, open a terminal.